sauvikgon/XSpeed/README.md

 The tool executable with the name *XSpeed-plan* will be created in the *build* directory.

+**Running XSpeed**

+Requirements:

+Running XSpeed requires JDK 14 or higher installed and set as default.

+It can be downloaded from https://jdk.java.net/14/

+XSpeed can analyze hybrid automata models in *SpaceEx input format*.
+The in-built parser parses the hybrid automata model file (*.xml) and the configuration file (*.cfg) when given as inputs from the command-line:

+`./XSpeed-plan -m <path-to-model.xml> -c <path-to-model.cfg>`

+To see the help menu of the tool, run:

+`XSpeed-plan --help`

 **Testing**

 Contributors should write unit-tests for their code contributions and keep them in the *testers* directory.